Video Ads (formerly in-stream video ads)

 The video ad can appear when a user initiates video play either in the beginning (pre-roll), at points in between (mid-roll), or after (post-roll).
 Video ads are offered as either skippable or non-skippable, and may be served as a YouTube-hosted video (recommended) or a third-party-hosted video.

 Skippable: In a skippable video ad, viewers are given the choice to skip the ad after the initial 5 seconds.
-After the view of a skippable ad, it will increment the YouTube view count at the 30 seconds mark or when the ad has been watched completely.
+After the view of a skippable ad, it will increment the YouTube view count at the 30 seconds mark or when the ad has been watched completely (creatives must be at least 12 seconds long to increment view counts).
 Skippable video ads can be a maximum of 6 minutes long.

 - We also offer non-skippable Bumper Ads in select markets, designed to drive awareness and reach.
 Bumper ads can be a maximum of 6 seconds long.